KHEngineering/RoboRio/faq/motor.md

 ##Can I still use the Black and Tan Jaguars?
-The system should support either jag with the latest firmware (v107 for black, v101 for grey).
+The system should support either jag with the latest firmware.

 ---